AztecProtocol/aztec-packages/docs/docs/guides/developer_guides/smart_contracts/writing_contracts/initializers.md

 Calling any one of the functions annotated with `#[aztec(initializer)]` will mark the contract as initialized.

-See [this page of the protocol specs](../../../protocol-specs/contract-deployment/instances.md#initialization) for more info about what marking a function as initialized means.
+See [this page of the protocol specs](../../../../protocol-specs/contract-deployment/instances.md#initialization) for more info about what marking a function as initialized means.

-To see an initializer in action, check out the [Counter Contract Tutorial](../../../tutorials/codealong/contract_tutorials/counter_contract.md).
+To see an initializer in action, follow the [Counter codealong tutorial](../../../../tutorials/codealong/contract_tutorials/counter_contract.md).